MiahDrao97/iter_z/README.md

 It would be awesome to have a standard iterator in Zig's standard library so we can use these queries everywhere.

 The main type is `Iter(T)`, which comes with several methods and queries.
-It's currently not threadsafe, but that's a pending feature.

 ## Use This Package
 In your build.zig.zon, add the following dependency: